kmilligan/memgam/journey.md

 `echo "node_modules" >> .gitignore`

-We've also got some new automagically created config files for npm, package.json and package-lock.json. gah.
+We've also got some new automagically created config files for npm, package.json and package-lock.json.

-I modify package.json, changing `"test": "echo \"Error: no test specified\" && exit 1"` to `"test": "jest"`, and create a very simple `test/memgam.test.js` file. `npm test` seems to work now. yay!
+I modify package.json, changing `"test": "echo \"Error: no test specified\" && exit 1"` to `"test": "jest"`, and create a very simple `test/memgam.test.js` file. `npm test` seems to work now. yay! jest's `expect` methods are documented [here](https://jestjs.io/docs/expect).

+My initial test doesn't actually include my code though, so I `require` it.

+(Keep in mind that I am *not* writing a node module here, so I don't really want to add any `module.exports` stuff to my source code.)

+I run it and it explodes because there is no *window* object to attach my stuff to, as *node* doesn't have one of those by default.
+I modify my code to accept either *window* or *global* (which is available in node), and my test runs. progress!

+If I want to actually run the code however, I really need a DOM.
+In comes [jsdom](https://github.com/jsdom/jsdom) to the rescue. `node install jsdom`, add the require, and now add a second test using jsdom to provide a `window` object.
+Hm, doesn't work -- my code isn't attached to `window`.
+My code was already loaded by the first test, and `require` caches what it loads, so  running it again doesn't do anything. *Research research....* ah, nice, `jest` has an `isolateModules` mechanism.
+Now I can test both ways. woohoo!